THJepTheDep/MAZOS/README.md

 # Go into the repository
 $ cd MAZOS

-# Run the boot.py file
+# Run the boot.py file in CMD
 $ python boot.py

 ```